rpatin/segclust2d/README.md

 `simulshift` is an example dataset containing a simulation of home-range behaviour with two shifts.
 It is a data.frame with two columns for coordinates : x and y.
 We can now run a simple segmentation with this dataset to find the different home-ranges.
 You can specify the variables to be segmented using argument `seg.var`.
 The function allow rescaling of variable (not recommended for segmentation on coordinates), with argument `scale.variable`.

 The segmentation require arguments `lmin`, the minimum length of a segment and `Kmax`, the maximum number of segments.
 By default `Kmax` will be set to `0.75*floor(n/lmin)`, with `n` the number of observations.
 However this can considerably slow the calculations so do not hesitate to reduce it to a reasonable value.
-Be carefull if you want to fix a higher `Kmax` the algorithm tend to over-segment (which you can check by looking at the segmentation or the likelihood curve)
+Be careful if you want to fix a higher `Kmax` the algorithm tend to over-segment (which you can check by looking at the segmentation or the likelihood curve)

 ``` r
 shift_seg <- segmentation(simulshift, lmin = 300, Kmax = 25, seg.var = c("x","y"), subsample_by = 60, scale.variable = FALSE)
 ```

 Segmentation is performed through a Dynamic Programming algorithm that finds the best segmentation given a number of segment.
 For each number of segment, the optimal segmentation is associated with a likelihood value.
-By default, the algorithm choose the number of segment given a criterium developped by Marc Lavielle based on the value of the second derivative of the penalized likelihood.
+By default, the algorithm choose the number of segment given a criterium developed by Marc Lavielle based on the value of the second derivative of the penalized likelihood.
 This criterium use a threshold value of `S = 0.75`, but a different threshold can be specified.
 Argument `subsample_by` controls subsampling and will be explored in section [subsampling](#subsampling)

 `segmentation()` returns an object of `segmentation-class` for which several methods are available (see section [exploring outputs](#exploring-outputs)).
 The most important one is plot.segmentation, that shows the segmented time-series.